 - Repeat 15 times while being careful not to tense your trapezoids or your lower back

 Downward-facing Dog Pose (Ado Mukha Svanasana)

 The ideal pose for relieving back pain and slowing down your heartbeat in preparation for sleep.

+Good night, everyone!
 This pose is extremely relaxing, it allows you to re-centre yourself and relax all the muscles in your body.

 Despite its rather macabre name, this is the last yoga pose you should do before going to sleep.
 You can do it in your own bed, snuggled under a cosy comforter and ready to rest in the arms of Morpheus.